Impact of Giving

 Pacheco-Forés explains, “Being a queer woman of color, I know that I’m not well-represented in the legal profession.
 Having a scholarship not only helps me financially to have some footing when I graduate, but it also helps me feel like I really belong here and that people want me here.
 Providing scholarships for people who have been underrepresented is not only practically important, but it’s also symbolically important.
 It shows people that they are valued and they have something to bring to this profession. ”

-You can support students like Camila by making a gift to Law School scholarships.
+You can support students like Erin and Camila by making a gift to Law School scholarships.